scuzzydude/asimov/asimov.md

 This is why Dennis Rodman as ambassador to North Korea isn't really as outrageous as some think.
 He has a much better chance of relating through shared values than any diplomatic fool we could send over there.

+Genius is what you are willing to be responsible for.
+It's a reflection of your values.

 # Governance

-The Foundations' method of governance shall be descripted and agreed to in the charter.
+The Foundations' method of governance shall be described and agreed to in the charter.
 The scope of The Foundation should be very limited.

 The Foundation's scope is limited to the appreciation of Human Genius.
 The Foundation is charged with implementing with a metric protocol so that it can measure appreciation, I've described an implementation of that in asimov and scoot.
 They specifics of the implementation should go in amendments to the charter.
 In other worlds, the implementation of the system of metrics and the management of responsibility may change, but the goals should be timeless.